 In this QlikView Bar Chart example, we find out which color product is performing better than the other.
 For this, we use the Color Column on the X-Axis and the Sales Amount expression on the Y-Axis.

 We can create a QlikView bar chart in multiple ways: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-From the below screenshot you can see that, we are selecting the Filed as Sales Amount, and Aggregation as Sum.
-Remember, if you know how to write an expression then you can simply write it on the empty space under the Expression OK section
+Here, we are selecting the Filed as Sales Amount, and Aggregation as Sum.
+Remember, if you know how to write an expression, then write it on the empty space under the Expression OK section.

 Axes: Use this Axes page to change the axes setting.

-Now you can see our newly created Bar Chart in QlikView.
+Now, see our newly created Bar Chart in QlikView.